rithmschool/intermediate_react_exercises/Unit-01/02-jsx/readme.md

 ### Part 1

 Refactor your previous example to use JSX.
-Your three components should not use any syntax like `React.DOM.h1` and should use babel to transpile
+Your three components should not use any syntax like `React.DOM.h1` and should use babel to transpile.

 ### Part 2